margaretmf/margaretmf.github.io/keycreativewriting.md

 Every day's a new day for me and for you

 Oh it's a new day for the people to move
-All around the world people move around
+All around the world people are skipping and dancing

+Every day's a new day to feel the earth spin
+Oh how I love feeling moved around the same sun every day

 Every days a new day for the green grass to grow
 The grass is so green, the soil so fresh